Padillasaurus: Description

 Padillasaurus was a medium-sized titanosauriform.
-Because of the few remains found is difficult to determine what would have been its body size, but may have had between 16 and 18 meters long and weigh about 10 tonnes.
+Because of the few remains found it is difficult to determine what would have been its body size, but it may have been between 16–18 m long and weighed about 10 t.

 Padillasaurus is distinguished from other titanosauriforms in having its caudal vertebrae weakly expanded to the sides, and displaying divided side projections.
 The species shows some typical basic features of Titanosauriformes: the vertebra is opisthocoelic, with a convex front section and the back concave.
 The edges show large pleurocoels, pneumatic processes that connected to the hollow interior of the body of the vertebra, which consisted of several hollow cavities.
 The spine also had an additional lamina between the diapophysis and the body of the vertebra.
 The anterior caudal vertebrae are flattened or slightly concave from the front and from behind, or vice versa.
 The neural arches are positioned relatively forward.
 These have long ridges that run between the protuberances of the joint face and body of the vertebra.
 The side projections are oriented obliquely backwards and have a convex lower area.
 The caudal vertebrae have a height equal to half of its width.